 A big plus for all our guests is that our two holiday cottages are owner-run.
-We, John and Marion, live next door.
-We own and cherish Toms and Douglass Barns and our guests and are on the spot if you need us but very discreet otherwise.
+We, Angela and Robert, live next door.
+We own and cherish Toms and Douglas Barns and our guests and are on the spot if you need us but very discreet otherwise.
 We are there to welcome you, to answer any questions and iron out any problems if they should happen to occur.
-Were there when you need us but promise we dont intrude!
+We are there when you need us but promise we dont intrude!
 Our aim is to make our luxury self-catering accommodation in the Peak District the most perfect relaxing romantic cottages for two: the sort of holiday accommodation we would love to stay in ourselves (we keep looking !).
 Luckily for us, our two converted barns are very popular and in great demand but we dont ever want to rest on our laurels.
 We are constantly trying to think what else we can do to keep everything as special as possible; we are aware that standards progress and expectations increase and a bit like over-indulgent parents are always trying to think what next we can spoil our cottage guests with.
 Orchard Farm is no longer a working farm.
 We are in a Conservation Area, in Parwich, in the Derbyshire Peak District National Park.
 As well as our 5 Stars we also have a Silver GTBS (Green Tourism in Business Scheme) grading.

 Conditions of Rental